VegaDeftwing/opinionatedguide/Blog/HCI2.md

 Did you get a gaming, racing chair that cost like $65 off of ebay?
 Yeah, you'll regret that one soon enough.

+Even if you got a normal office chair, if it wasn't exorbinantly expensive it probably sucks.
+I did like two weeks of stressing about finding something good and thankfully finally got a good recomendation from a friend, but otherwise it's like $500 SteelCase chair or having a bolt poke though the butt-foam until it's leaving a premanent identation.

+It's not like we even *need* innovation here, (as proven by the influx of hot garbage 'gaming' chairs) we just need something affordable that's not garbage or plauged by fake reviews or reviews from another product attached to the new listing (Fix your shit amazon.)

+But, I'm here to talk about the future, so what do I think can be better than anything I've even seen?
+Well, a good start would be threshold latches.
+Nicer office chairs often have a lock for allowing leaning back or not, but it'd be great if it was 'locked' until a pressure threshold so you can lean back and streach without un-locking and necessiting re-adjusting the chair, a sort of temorary un-lock done by just leaning back harder.

+But the biggest reason your chair sucks?
+It's a chair.
+I'm not advocating for a treadmill desk, or sitting on one of those big ball things, I'm simply saying having the only reasonable way of interacting with our second-brains being in a seated, unmoving position does nasty things to our bodies.
+While it would make more sense to adapt our peripherals and input methods, it's worth considering how we may re-shape our seats to work with us.
+A little while ago ["I built a lay down desk"](https://blog.luap.info/drafts/i-built-a-lay-down-desk.html?hnn) was trending on Hacker News, and it's something I'd considered before too, but I want to think bigger: What if our desk and chair acted as one piece of furniture, one that was flexible between sitting, laying, and standing positions, and the chair bent to an appropiate shape to match the position of the desk?
+[Design doesn't have to be static](https://youtu.be/xN9hTo3iR6A?t=182).

 ### Your Desk Sucks